OndrejSevcak/BlazorBlogStorage/Posts/BlazorSeries/BlazorBlogSeriesEpisode2.md

 ---
 title: "Blazor Series Episode 2"
-description: "A deep dive to component lifecycle"
+description: "A deep dive to components and their lifecycle"
 author: "Ondrej Sevcak"
 date: "2025-01-22"
 category: "Blazor"